 JoeAnt search results come from its own directory listings.
 The results are derived from the titles, descriptions, and quality ratings of the sites listed.
 The rating scheme is as follows: 1 (Good), 2 (Worth the Trip), 3 (Must Visit!).

-The JoeAnt search engine does not offer much in the way of advanced capabilities at this time.
+The JoeAnt search engine does not offer much in the way of advanced capabilities.
 For example, searching for a specific phrase in quotes does not work.
-Standard Boolean searching does not work.
-Here’s an unusual example: searching for cichlids yields one results whereas searching for cichlid yeilds no results.
+Here’s an unusual example: searching for “cichlids” yields four results, whereas searching for “cichlid” yields only three results.

 Currently JoeAnt does not share its directory or search engine with any other portal.